Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-2.0.0/components/networkmanager.md

 - **Enable Scene Management**: When checked, Netcode for GameObjects will handle scene management and client synchronization for you.
 When not checked, you will have to create your own scene management scripts and handle client synchronization.
 - **Load Scene Time Out**: When Enable Scene Management is checked, this specifies the period of time the `NetworkSceneManager` will wait while a scene is being loaded asynchronously before `NetworkSceneManager` considers the load/unload scene event to have failed/timed out.

-## Starting and stopping `NetworkManager`

-There are two static event notifications available when [starting](#starting-a-server-host-or-client) or [stopping](#disconnecting-and-shutting-down) `NetworkManager`.
-If you need to know when a `NetworkManager` has been instantiated or when it's in the process of being destroyed, there are two event notifications you can subscribe to:

-- The `NetworkManager.OnInstantiated` notification is triggered when a new `NetworkManager` instance has been instantiated.
-- The `NetworkManager.OnDestroying` notification is triggered when an existing `NetworkManager` instance is being destroyed.

 ### `NetworkManager` sub-systems

-`NetworkManager` is also where you can find references to other Netcode-related management systems:
+`NetworkManager` is also where you can find references to other Netcode related management systems:<br/>

 :::caution
-All `NetworkManager` sub-systems are instantiated once the `NetworkManager` is started (either when `NetworkManager.IsListening == true` or after you've received a `NetworkManager.OnInstantiated` notification).
-Don't attempt to access the following sub-systems before starting the `NetworkManager`, otherwise they won't yet be initialized.
+All `NetworkManager` sub-systems are instantiated once the `NetworkManager` is started (that is, `NetworkManager.IsListening == true`).
+A good general "rule of thumb" is to not attempt to access the below sub-systems before starting the `NetworkManager`, otherwise they won't yet be initialized.
 :::

 - [NetworkManager.PrefabHandler](../advanced-topics/object-pooling.md): This provides access to the NetworkPrefabHandler that is used for NetworkObject pools and to have more control overriding network prefabs.